KennaSecurity/toolkit/README.md

 In order to utilize the toolkit's functionality, you'll want to pass a 'task=[name of task]' variable.
 See below for all the possible task names!

-Calling A Specific Task WIth Docker:
+Calling A Specific Task With Docker:

     docker run -it --rm toolkit:latest task=example